TwiggyRJ/FableProject-Book/README.md

 # Fable Time

-This book is a user manual for the **Fable Time App** and using its associated Service.
+This book is a user and developer manual for the **Fable Time App** and using its associated Service.
 The requirements for using the service and first party apps are:

 | **Requirements** | **Desktops** | **Phones** |
 | -- | -- | -- |